matthewleechen/BritishPatents/README.md

 #### Annotations

 Annotations are made on a random sample of the patents.
-The script for randomly sampling a selected percentage (```<percent>```) of the patents and saving them to a .json file is [label_sample_select.py](https://github.com/matthewleechen/woodcroft_patents/blob/main/scripts/label_sample_select.py).
+The script for randomly sampling a selected percentage (```<percent>```) of the patents and saving them to a JSON file is [label_sample_select.py](https://github.com/matthewleechen/woodcroft_patents/blob/main/scripts/label_sample_select.py).
 Note that the default percentage is 0.5% (```--percent 0.5```).
-This script generates a .json file, ```selected_patents.json``` when run.
-To run this, assuming you have a directory containing all the merged and cleaned .txt files, you can use
+This script generates a JSON file, ```selected_patents.json``` when run.
+To run this, assuming you have a directory containing all the merged and cleaned text files, you can use

 ```
 python label_sample_select.py /path/to/directory --percent <percent> --seed <random_seed>
 ```

-This .json file is then uploaded to a Label Studio project task-by-task for labelling.
+This JSON is then uploaded to a Label Studio project task-by-task for labelling.
 The accompanying annotation schema is available [here](https://www.dropbox.com/s/z230vokn7627asy/ner_annotation_schema.pdf?dl=0).

 The annotations were made in a [Label Studio](https://labelstud.io) project.
-All the annotations are available as a .conll file [here](https://www.dropbox.com/s/k2tkl0ftlj1i26x/ner_patents.conll?dl=0) (and as a .json file [here](https://www.dropbox.com/s/jqmnaml3s16jha5/ner_patents.json?dl=0)).
-The original annotations can be edited and re-exported by importing the linked .json file into a Label Studio project.
+All the annotations are available as a CONLL file [here](https://www.dropbox.com/s/k2tkl0ftlj1i26x/ner_patents.conll?dl=0) (and as a JSON file [here](https://www.dropbox.com/s/jqmnaml3s16jha5/ner_patents.json?dl=0)).
+The original annotations can be edited and re-exported by importing the linked JSON file into a Label Studio project.

 #### Fine-Tuning and Inference

 The Jupyter notebook for fine tuning BERT and running inference for named entity recognition is [ner_patents.ipynb](https://github.com/matthewleechen/woodcroft_patents/blob/main/notebooks/ner_patents.ipynb).
 This notebook is based on Niels Rogge's (extremely helpful!) notebook linked [here](https://github.com/NielsRogge/Transformers-Tutorials/blob/master/BERT/Custom_Named_Entity_Recognition_with_BERT.ipynb), and uses the Transformers library (HuggingFace site [here](https://huggingface.co/docs/transformers/index)).

-To run inference, you are assumed to have an input directory consisting of .txt files that each correspond to one record book (e.g. ```input_dir```), and have an output directory that you want .csv files to exported to.
-The output is a .csv file containing the labelled classes as columns, and each patent being recorded as a row (observation).
+To run inference, you are assumed to have an input directory consisting of text files that each correspond to one record book (e.g. ```input_dir```), and have an output directory that you want CSVs to exported to.
+The output is a CSV file containing the labelled classes as columns, and each patent being recorded as a row (observation).
 An example of your directory structure after running inference is:

 ```
 working_dir